smartinfocare/chatapp/README.md

 To start the project your have to run command.
 ## `npm install`

-To run your project in development you hava to run the command.
+To run your project in development you have to run the command.
 ## `npm start`